CloudVE/cloudbridge/docs/getting_started.rst

 CloudBridge is available on PyPI so to install the latest available version, run::

-    pip install cloudbridge
+    pip install --upgrade cloudbridge

 Create a provider
 -----------------
 To start, you will need to create a reference to a provider object.
 The provider object identifies the cloud you want to work with and supplies your credentials.
-In this code snippet, we will be using AWS.
+The following two code snippets setup a necessary provider object, for AWS and OpenStack.
 For the details on other providers, take a look at the `Setup page <topics/setup.html>`_.
+The remainder of the code is the same for either provider.

+AWS:

 .. code-block:: python